CoinFabrik/geppetto/README.md

   - `llm_gemini` to use Gemini
   - `llm_claude` to use Claude

+## 📚 Listing all available AI models

+- Only type `llms` in your message.

 ## 🛠️ Setup and Configuration

 ### 🔧 Slack App Configuration